pudly/schmopera-hugo/content/articles/ensemble-boheme.md

 The whole thing seemed very _This Is Your Life_.
 The stage was filled not just with so-called young artists, but with the current faces of Canada's opera scene.
 It was a very welcome thing to hear Haji's Rodolfo and Craighead's Colline; both singers have spent years with these roles, and they sound beautifully ingrained and organic.
 MacNaughton is a riot onstage, and it's good to be reminded of that.

-The four Ensemble Studio singers all took on roles that, on first thought, seemed like an odd fit.
+The four Ensemble Studio singers all took on roles that might have seemed, at first thought, like an odd fit; yet they spent the night convincing me otherwise.
+Chan showed

 \#OperaForToronto